 As money launderers are now taking distinct approaches to clean their illicit funds, lawmakers need to amend the existing anti-money laundering policies and laws to make them more powerful to cope with new money-laundering techniques.

-In the effort, the European Commission has enforced its 5th Money Laundering Directive, called AMLD5.
-This regulation is necessary to be followed by all EU member states.
+In the effort, On June 19, 2018, the European Commission enforced its 5th Money Laundering Directive, called AMLD5.
+All EU member states must follow this regulation.

 Let’s find out what exactly AMLD5 is.